Ivo-Balbaert/The_Way_to_Jai/book/34_Other_useful_modules.md

 }
 ```

-Don't forget to include `libcurl.dll` and `libcurl.lib` on Windows (or the equivbalent on others OS's) in the same folder as`mailing.exe`.
+Don't forget to include `libcurl.dll` and `libcurl.lib` on Windows (or the equivalent on others OS's) in the same folder as`mailing.exe`.

 Running the executable gives the output:
 ```